Facebook to buy Instagram for $1 billion

 Instagram, however, will not only remain running, but Facebook will build features into it as time goes by, both companies said.

-Instagram, with roughly a dozen employees based in San Francisco, was reportedly in the process of wrapping up a $50 million funding round last week from investors including Sequoia Capital, according to the technology blog AllThingsD.com.
-The funding valued the company, founded in early 2010, at $500 million, it said.

-"This is an important milestone for Facebook because it's the first time we've ever acquired a product and company with so many users," Facebook CEO Mark Zuckerberg said in a blog post.
-"We don't plan on doing many more of these, if any at all."

-The Instagram deal is expected to resemble Google Inc's (GOOG.O) $1.65 billion acquisition of video service YouTube in 2006.
+Tech industry insiders were quick to draw parallels with Google's $1.65 billion acquisition of video service YouTube in 2006.
 YouTube retains its own offices in San Bruno, California, and largely operates independently of Google.

-The acquisition came as Instagram was in the process of meeting with venture capital firms about raising more funding, according to one source familiar with the matter.

-"It was not long-planned," the source said on condition of anonymity, referring to the Facebook acquisition.
-"What happened is that Facebook must have come in with a number."
+"Facebook is acquiring a similar company in that it's fast growing, doesn't have revenue or a business model, but has become part of the online culture," said Gartner analyst Ray Valdes.

+"I would wager that almost everyone is also a Facebook user, so it's not like they're expanding their market," Valdes said of Facebook.
+"What they're buying is traction, they're buying engagement, they're buying brand value."

 With its purchase, Facebook said it would continue to develop Instagram as an independent app that remains compatible with other social networking services.